eMedicine Specialties > Emergency Medicine > Ophthalmology

 History should be focused toward practices or procedures that would increase risk of endogenous or exogenous endophthalmitis (eg, intravenous drug use, other risks for sepsis or endocarditis, recent invasive ophthalmologic procedure).
 See discussion below in Causes.

-• In cases of postsurgical endophthalmitis, infection most often occurs shortly after surgery (eg, in the first week) but may occur months or years later as in the case of P acnes.
+In cases of postsurgical endophthalmitis, infection most often occurs approximately 1 week after surgery but may occur months or years later as in the case of P acnes.

 • Visual symptoms in any hospitalized patient or patient taking immunosuppressive therapy